Yashawant Dinkar Phadke

-Yashawant Dinkar Phadke (Y. D. Phadke Devanagari: यशवंत दिनकर फडके / य. दि. फडके) (3 January 1931 – 11 January 2008) was a historian and a political activist from Maharashtra, India.
+Yashawant Dinkar Phadke (Y. D. Phadke) (3 January 1931 – 11 January 2008) was a historian and a political activist from Maharashtra, India.

 Education

 Phadke received a Bachelor's degree from Pune University and a Master's degree and doctorate in economics and political science from Mumbai University.
 His doctoral thesis was titled Sanyukta Maharashtra Chalwal Ani Congress Paksha (Struggle for United Maharashtra and the Congress Party).

 Career

 For some time, Phadke served as the director of Maharashtra state government's Administrative Institute before starting his long teaching career as a professor of political science at Pune and Mumbai universities.
 In 1984, Phadke was awarded the Fulbright scholarship to complete his research at Temple University’s Center for Study of Federalism.
 During 1985-1991, he taught sociology at the Tata Institute of Social Sciences.

 During 1991-1993, the Bharatiya Samaj Vidnyan Sanshodhan Parishad awarded Phadke its first Dr. Babasaheb Ambedkar Fellowship.
 The Asiatic Society in Mumbai conferred on him an honorary membership.
 (During the 1815-1995 180-year period, the Asiatic Society has awarded this honor only on 122 persons.)

 Phadke served for a while as the president of Maharashtra State Board for Culture and Literature.
 He was the president of the 73rd Marathi Sahitya Sammelan, which was held in Belgaum in year 2000.
 He headed the Marathi advisory committee at Indian Dnyanpeeth.
 He was a member of the advisory committee to the central government’s ministry for information and broadcasting.